-Crop rotation is the best way to improve soil health and achieve higher yields by cultivating different crop types sequentially on the same field.
-It increases the soil structure and helps manage weeds, pests, and diseases.
-Let’s dive into the blog to explore the concept of crop rotation, its principles, benefits, major crops used and related challenges.
+Crop rotation is one of the best methods to support sustainable agriculture.
+It helps improve soil health and achieve higher yields by cultivating different crop types sequentially on the same field.
+It improves the soil structure and helps manage weeds, pests, and diseases.
+Let’s dive into the blog to explore the concept of crop rotation, its principles, benefits, major crops used, and related challenges.

 Table of Contents